What Office Club stands for

 What sets Office Club apart from other providers?

 Office Club is sometimes a little smaller and deliberately positions itself as a boutique provider.
 In practical terms, this means: personalised service from on-site teams, memberships that can be cancelled at any time, transparent pricing, and a portfolio of locations that prioritises quality over quantity.
-It feels more like a hotel than an office platform.

 What does ‘Club’ mean in the context of Office Club?